pa4080/mw-PrivateWikiAccessControl/README.md

 ### $wgPWAC[] > PWAC_Conf.txt

-In the beginning of `PrivateWikiAccessControl.hooks.php` you can see all possible parameters that could be tweaked from within `LocalSettings.php`.
+**Make the configuration parameters accessible for the Whitelist API.** In the beginning of `PrivateWikiAccessControl.hooks.php` you can see all possible parameters that could be tweaked from within `LocalSettings.php`.
 At all, the parameters that you need to set are:

 ````php
 // API:PrivateWikiAccessControl Settings